TechOrderRose/Character-Upgrade-Passive-Allowance/README.md

 To add further into effort,,
 Understsnd this upgrade is an ongoing endowing process..
 It would be of apparent intrest for you to appear being in part that said to be..
 Design a disclline that extends to reach within and hold true..

+To add even further into effort,, it would be appropriate to view every encounter,, that is with every person who you interact with,, to be a part of the act your developing that plays out daily exhibition of your Upgrade..